ARS-SWRC/GDB-to-Pars-CLIGEN/README.md

    |--dist (created by pyinstaller when compiling exe)
 ```
 ## User Inputs
 The main options are specified in `list.txt` and should be modified by the user.
-This file contains a list of lat/lon points to create *.par files for, which will be written to the `pars` folder.
+This file contains a list of lat/lon points to write *.par files for to the `pars` folder.
 The version of `list.txt` in this repository has placeholder entries as examples.
+The SWPar4.5 dataset includes all required parameters except for wind parameter sets.
+In order to produce complete *.par files, an option is to put custom *.txt files inside `wind-strings` that contain formatted wind parameter text blocks, which may be taken from `parfiles-2015`.
+It is then necessary to put the names of the *.txt files in `List.txt`.
+An easier option is using `Search` as the wind option in `List.txt`, which automatically uses wind parameter sets from the nearest station in `parfiles-2015`.

 Valid GCM strings:
 ```sh